Krylov Complexity of Supersymmetric SYK Models

 A special case of the $\mathcal{N}=0$ SYK model is when $q=2$.
 In this case, the Hamiltonian contains only quadratic terms of the form

-where $J_{ij}$ is a Hermitian matrix whose elements are sampled from a Gaussian distribution with zero mean and variance $J^2/4N$.
-This model is a free, integrable theory, which can again be seen by studying its spectral properties.
-Figure \ref{fig:energy_eigenvalues_histogram_cSYK_2} shows the spectral density for the $q=2$ model.
-The distribution is shaped like a Gaussian, peaking sharply at $E=0$ and tapering off smoothly at large energies.
-Figure \ref{fig:level_spacings_dist_cSYK_2} shows the distribution of level spacings.
-Because the eigenvalues do not repel each other, the level spacings follow a Poisson distribution that peaks at $s=0$, where eigenvalues cluster together.
-The mean gap ratio is $\langle r \rangle \approx 0.38$, which is characteristic of integrable systems.
+where $J_{ij}$ is a Hermitian matrix whose elements are sampled from a Gaussian distribution with zero mean and variance $J^2/N$.
+This model is a free, integrable theory, which can again be seen by studying the ratio of consecutive level spacings.
+The right panel of Figure~\ref{fig:r_stat_cSYK} shows $P(r)$ for the $q=2$ model.
+The distribution follows the Poisson prediction $P_\text{P}(r) = 1/(1+r)^2$, consistent with integrable dynamics and the absence of eigenvalue repulsion.